 A commercial broadcast in public halls and/or on closed circuit and/or on DVD or another physical medium shall be paid at the local spot commercial rate, except for commercials aired in movie theatres or on airplanes, which shall be paid at the intermediate spot commercial rate.
-However, a commercial in a radio or television cycle may be broadcast on airplanes at no additional fee.
+However, a commercial in a radio or television cycle may be broadcast on airplanes and/or on closed circuit at no additional fee.